suncoast-devs/handbook/lessons/full-stack-build-an-app/30-user-profile-edit.md

 1. We add the `id` and the `photoURL` to the initial `useState`
 1. We use `PUT` and a URL that includes the user's id
-1. When we get a positive API response we call a new method in `auth.js` named `updateUserAuth` that updates the local storage.
+1. When we get a positive API response we call a method in `auth.js` named `updateUserAuth` that updates the local storage.
 1. When we get a positive API response we use `window.location` to force a full page refresh so we fetch fresh auth information to display (name and avatar)